audiojs/audio-format/readme.md

 ### obj = format.parse(string|obj)

-Parse format properties from a format string or data container.
-Returns only surely detected properties.
+Parse format properties from a string or data container.
+Returns only guaranteed properties and does not try to guess them.

 ```js
 format.parse('interleaved uint8 le stereo 44100')